Migrate Timescale Hypertables To Vanilla Postgres

 ALTER TABLE my_table_raw RENAME TO my_table;

-Finally pg_dump can dump the database properly and migrate it to a new vanilla Postgres instance:
+Subsequently, pg_dump can properly export the database for migration to a new vanilla PostgreSQL instance:

 pg_dump \